If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Honeybees are of three types: drones, workers and the queen bee.
 In a colony, there is only one queen bee.
 The honeybee queen is the only bee that lays eggs in the beehive.
 She has the role of ensuring there is brood to keep the colony populated.
 When she gets old or sick and needs to be replaced, worker bees raise a new queen.
 You can also find a new queen bee raised by a colony when swarming is about to happen.

 Due to her high importance in the beehive, a queen honeybee must be present in the colony at all times.
-Worker bees will attempt to raise a new queen bee, called an ‘emergency queen’, if the queen bee goes missing.
-This is achieved by selecting recently hatched bee larvae and feeding it special feed.
-They also build larger queen sized cells over the previously normal sized worker bee cell.
-This leaves the emergency queen cells protruding vertically on the face of brood comb like a supersedure queen cell.
+Worker bees will attempt to raise a new queen bee, called an ‘emergency queen’ if the queen bee goes missing.
+This is achieved by selecting recently hatched bee larvae and feeding them special feed.
+They also build larger queen-sized cells over the previously normal-sized worker bee cell.
+This leaves the emergency queen cells protruding vertically on the face of the brood comb like a supersedure queen cell.
 Swarm cells to raise a new queen for swarming purposes hang on the bottom of a beehive frame in most cases.